 Old Business

-But for days of off-and-on rain in 2023, Melvin would similarly have visited every major and minor league stadium.
-So, for now, the answer to "What's Left?" is Atrium Health Ballpark, the home of the KANNAPOLIS CANNON BALLERS.
+We had hoped to be able to say in 2020 that we had seen every team in affiliated baseball, and visited the stadiums where they compete, but the pandemic intervened.
+Three years later, it was days of off-and-on rain that kept us from making that claim.
+So, at the end of the 2023 season, the answer to "What's Left?" was Atrium Health Ballpark, the home of the KANNAPOLIS CANNON BALLERS.
 (See The List for a full account of where we have gone and who we have seen.)

 Looking Further Ahead